raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 Obviously there is a long journey from such a rough, early prototype to a proper implementation, and there are many other problems to be solved.
 So I make no promises of any kind when, or even if, that will happen.
 In the meantime, I hope people find the research exploration to be interesting.

 Work on Druid is generously funded by Google Fonts.
-The ideas and designs in this post were influenced by discussions with many friends, including but not limited to Adam Perry, Colin Rofls, and Tristan Hume.
+The ideas and designs in this post were influenced by discussions with many friends, including but not limited to Adam Perry, Colin Rofls, Chris Morgan, and Tristan Hume.

 [Towards a unified theory of reactive UI]: https://raphlinus.github.io/ui/druid/2019/11/22/reactive-ui.html
 [Druid]: https://github.com/linebender/druid